 3. Stir in 1 tbsp of curry powder then add seasonings.

-5. Add tomatoes (tinned is fine), chicken and vegetables to the mix, cover and simmer on a low heat for 20-25 mins, stirring occasionally (if you are using frozen vegetables add them 10 minutes after the chicken as they won’t take as long to cook as fresh veg).
+5. Add tomatoes, chicken and vegetables to the mix, cover and simmer on a low heat for 20-25 mins, stirring occasionally (If you are using frozen vegetables such as peas or sweet corn, add them in after 10 minutes as they won’t take as long to cook as fresh veg).